How I Met Your Mother: Season 2

 Ted and Robin are now a couple; meanwhile, a heartbroken Marshall tries to continue his life without Lily.
 After enduring numerous emotional breakdowns, Marshall's friends step in, and Barney, using sly catchphrases and pick-up lines, tries to get Marshall back in the dating game.
-Marshall becomes Barney's new ‘wingman’ as Ted is now in a relationship with Robin.
+Marshall becomes Barney's new 'wingman' as Ted is now in a relationship with Robin.
 Barney mentors Marshall in the art of flirting with women.
 Marshall fails at impressing women, but he finally obtains a barista's number.
 Later, Lily, after finally realizing she is not meant to be an artist, returns to New York.
 They remain separated as Marshall begins to date another girl, the barista whose number he earned, described by the gang as having 'crazy eyes'.
 The date with the girl does not end well and eventually leads to Lily and Marshall becoming reunited, and their engagement eventually resumes.
 When Robin refuses to go to the mall or explain why, Marshall suspects she is married, and Barney suspects she has performed in adult films.
-They bet on it, appointing Lily as "Slap Bet Commissioner."
+They make a slap bet on it, appointing Lily as "Slap Bet Commissioner."
 Lily oversees the search for the truth, as they discover that Robin was a teenage pop star named "Robin Sparkles", and Marshall eventually earns the right to slap Barney five times whenever he wishes.
 He uses one slap immediately and another later in the season.
 It is revealed that Barney has a gay African American half-brother named James (Wayne Brady) and, unaware that his mother lied to him, believes that Bob Barker is his father.
 As a result of this he takes a trip to California to be a contestant on The Price Is Right to meet his "father".
 While on the show, Barney wins all the prizes and gives them to Lily and Marshall as a 'happy early wedding' present.

 In the season finale, Ted reveals to Barney that he and Robin have been broken up for some time due to their conflicting views on marriage and children.
 They did not tell anyone, in order to avoid taking attention away from Lily and Marshall's wedding.
 The season ends with Barney's excitement by the prospect of being an unfettered single man with Ted again.
 Barney's final words are "this is going to be legen- wait for it...".